tarantool/doc/doc/reference/reference_sql/sql_plus_lua.rst

    and 2**6 possibilities for the other opts options, Tarantool supports about 736 * 2 * 5 * 64 = 471,040 different collations out of the box.
-   In fact three of the pre-defined collations (unicode_uk_s1 unicode_uk_s2 unicode_uk_s3) re the standard CLDR variants for Ukrainian, so the above example was made only to show how one makes a new one, not because there is any need to do so for this situation.
+   In fact three of the pre-defined collations (unicode_uk_s1 unicode_uk_s2 unicode_uk_s3) are the standard CLDR variants for Ukrainian, so the above example was made only to show how one makes a new one, not because there is any need to do so for this situation.

    Limitations: